Jessica M. Eure, LPC, BCN, MEd, EdS

 Jessica works from a non-pathologizing wellness model and also pulls from postmodern theories of counseling, particularly narrative therapy.
 The general principles of this approach include viewing the client as the expert in his or her own life and not presuming that there is one ‘true’ reality.

-Maryann has been offering supportive psychotherapy and neurofeedback at the Virginia Center for Neurofeedback since June 2016, while working towards her Professional Counseling license (LPC).
-She is board certified in neurofeedback and has special training in EMDR.
+Maryann is a Licensed Professional Counselor who is also board certified in neurofeedback.
+She has been offering neurofeedback and psychotherapy at the Virginia Center for Neurofeedback since June 2016.
+She has special training in trauma and EMDR.